tobixen/plann/README.md

 ### Virtual Environment Install

-This installs `plann` in the virtual environment you create.
+This installs `plann` and all its dependencies in the virtual environment you create.
 To run it, you have to activate this virtual environment in your current shell.

 1. Clone this repo, cd to `plann`
 2. `python3 -m venv .venv`